 Here’s another movie where traditional vampire mythology, which is wildly popular thanks to the successful Twilight series, has the fangs ripped right out of it.
 Instead of vegetarian vamps that sparkle in the daylight, this movie’s vampires do not kill.
 They sedate their prey, drink a little, but leave them to go on with their lives none the wiser.
 The vampires can’t shape-shift, but they can move really fast in a computer-animated blur.
 And despite being immortal, they do age, just very slowly.
 “Vampires” are in a vague conflict with “Vampaneze,” a group of bloodsuckers who believe they should embrace their predatory nature and kill their human prey.
 Because Vampires are nice and refuse to kill, the Vampaneze want them dead.

 Such a kindly vampire is Larten Crepsley (John C. Reilly), the magician in a five-hundred-year-old freak show traveling the world with bona fide freaks.
 When goodie-two-shoes teenager Darren (Chris Massoglia) and his best bad-boy friend Steve (Josh Hutcherson) attend the show, they find themselves in a confusing set of circumstances involving the two rival factions of the undead.
 Darren is on the side of Crepsley, and Steve falls to the side of hammy evildoer Mr. Tiny (Michael Cerveris), who talks of destiny entirely too much and wants a war between the vampire clans for unclear reasons.
-Both teens become vampires, or, um, half-vampires, and they battle it out in the end over Darren’s sweetheart, a monkey-tailed girl from the Cirque (Jessica Carlson).
+Both teens become vampires, or, um, half-vampires, and they battle it out over Darren’s sweetheart, a monkey-tailed girl from the Cirque (Jessica Carlson).
 Are Darren and Steve, former best friends, fated to become mortal enemies?
 Probably.
 But the movie does such a lousy job of investing us in the characters that this conflict couldn’t be less interesting.